|October 3rd, 2012

 By marital status

 I think the most straightforward interpretation of these charts is that having children doesn't have much of an effect on your happiness overall, but being about to have children does make you happier.
 Another intepretation, however, would be that people often decide to have kids when they're at a point where their life is together and they're quite happy, and then when the child is born they're less happy.
-Either way this and the finding that older parents are happier suggests a strategy: keep planning to have kids 'very soon', putting it off month after month until you're in your early 30s.
+Either way this and the finding that older parents are happier suggests (tongue in cheek) a strategy: keep planning to have kids 'very soon', putting it off month after month until you're in your early 30s.

 With the finding that younger parents tend to be less happy, in addition to the explanation that older parents tend to have more resources I'm also curious whether younger parents are more likely to have children when they don't intend to.
 Given that only people deciding to have kids face this question, I'd rather exclude from the sample all people who didn't make the choice.
 Unfortunately I don't think "was your first child an accident?" is a standard survey question.